 Boost your retirement savings

 If you use a traditional IRA to help build income for retirement, your contributions are most likely tax deductible.
 But you’ll have to pay income taxes when you withdraw the money.
-You don’t have any choice because you must start taking annual distributions after you reach age 72 that are included taxable income (required distributions have been suspended in 2020).
+You don’t have any choice because you must start taking annual distributions after you reach age 72 that are included taxable income.

 As mentioned above, in 2010, the rules changed.
 The income cap on conversions was permanently repealed.
 No matter what your income, you can convert a traditional IRA to a Roth IRA.